ThilinaRajapakse/simpletransformers/docs/_docs/04-classification-specifics.md

 This section describes how Text Classification tasks are organized and conducted with Simple Transformers.

-## Sub-tasks falling under text classification
+## Sub-Tasks Falling Under Text Classification

 | Task                                                      | Model                           |
 | --------------------------------------------------------- | ------------------------------- |